Features

 Customizing CLI options

 You may also extend CLI options with custom ones, if you have such a need for running your tests.
-See a cli::Opts
+See a cli::Opts example for more details.

 JUnit XML report